 Eutaw in Greene County, Alabama — The American South (East South Central)

 Location.
-32° 50.446′ N, 87° 53.239′ W. Marker is in Eutaw, Alabama, in Greene County.
-Marker is on Tuscaloosa Street (U.S. 11) east of Springfield Avenue, on the right when traveling east.
+32° 50.472′ N, 87° 53.424′ W. Marker is in Eutaw, Alabama, in Greene County.
+Marker is at the intersection of Main Street (State Highway 14) and Wilson Avenue, on the right when traveling west on Main Street.
 Touch for map.
-Marker located on the north side of Courthouse Square.
-Marker is in this post office area: Eutaw AL 35462, United States of America.
+Marker is at or near this postal address: 300 Main Street, Eutaw AL 35462, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 14, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 766 times since then and 42 times this year.
+It was originally submitted on November 14, 2010, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 775 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on November 14, 2010, by Timothy Carr of Birmingham, Alabama. • Bill Pfingsten was the editor who published this page.